How do I get chlamydia?

 How can I prevent chlamydia?

-Don’t have any sexual contact if you or your partner(s) have symptoms of an STI, or may have been exposed to an STI.
-See a doctor or go to an STI Clinic for testing.
+Don’t have any sexual contact if you or your partner(s) have symptoms of an STI or may have been exposed to an STI.
+See a doctor or go to an STI clinic for testing.

 How do I know I have chlamydia?

-Up to 90% of people with chlamydia don’t have symptoms.
+Most people with chlamydia don’t have symptoms.
 The infection can be in the rectum, penis, cervix, throat, and the eye.
 If you have chlamydia, you may have:

 - pain or burning when you pee